LGFCU asks you to remain vigilant for phishing scams during tax season.

 If you receive a text message that looks suspicious, do not respond or provide any information.
 Call us at 888.732.8562 or email firstname.lastname@example.org to report the incident.

 You should also report these incidents to your mobile provider.
 If your carrier is AT&T, Bell, Sprint, T-Mobile or Verizon, you can report spam texts by copying the original message and forwarding it to 7726.
-Data fees may apply depending on your plan; Check with your mobile service provider.
+Data fees may apply.
+Check with your service provider.